getbubblenow/javicle/README.md

 Here is a [long, complex example](docs/complex_example.md) that uses every operation.

-## JVC JavaScript Expressions
+## JavaScript Expressions
-There are actually two DSLs in JVC.
-One is the JSON format for JVC files, which tells jvc where the assets are and what to do with them.

-The second DSL is not really a full DSL, it's more a JavaScript context in which you can evaluate expressions.
+Within a JVC spec file, operation parameters and validations can be [JavaScript expressions](docs/jvc_js.md), opening up some interesting capabilities.

 ## What's with the name?
 A cross between a javelin and an icicle?
 JSON and a miracle?